 Each client is different and each consulting program is tailored to fit that clients needs.

-- The consulting fee is $300 a day plus travel expenses.
-A normal complete consultation is 3 to 5 days spread over the consulting period of 3 to 12 months depending on the clients needs, situation and rate of progress.
-Emails, texts and calls are expected and free to paying clients during the consulting period.
+- The consulting fee is $400 for the first day then $300 a day plus travel expenses when the client is more than 60 miles away.
+A normal complete consultation is 2 to 5 days and may be spread over a period of 3 to 12 months depending on the clients needs, situation and rate of progress.
+Emails, texts and calls are expected and free, within reason, to paying clients during the consulting period.

 - Zimbo will travel anywhere (even if visiting your homestead requires a passport e.g. Costa Rica) with additional travel expenses and without travel costs within a reasonable distance of his homestead in the Knoxville, Tennessee area.

 - The workshop fees are $35/person for each workshop or $75/person if you pay in advance for all 3 workshops.
 Please contact us for the schedule at Homesteading@poweredbynature.net.

 - Package mixes of workshops and consulting can be made available on request.